 For additional information on this topic, please click on Duty of Fair Representation document below.

-The steward is probably the most recognizable and one of the most important positions within the labour movement.
-You are the first person that members in your assigned area contact for information about the workplace, SGEU, collective bargaining agreement (CBA) and for help resolving workplace issues.
-Therefore, the steward is a vital link between the members, your local, SGEU and management.
+The Steward is one of the most important positions within the labour movement, and probably the most recognizable.
+You are the first person that members in your assigned area contact for information about their workplace, union, Collective Bargaining Agreement (CBA), and for help resolving workplace issues.
+As a Steward, you are a vital link between the members, your local (or bargaining unit), SGEU, and management.

-You are a workplace leader representing SGEU, coordinating stewards, and enforcing the collective bargaining agreement.
-You work collectively with stewards, elected leaders, and SGEU staff in your workplace, bargaining unit, sector and management.
-As chief steward, you fulfill the duties of a steward, but also work with other stewards in your zone to do the following:
+You are a workplace leader who represents SGEU, coordinates Stewards, and enforces the Collective Bargaining Agreement (CBA).
+You work collectively with stewards, elected leaders, and SGEU staff in your workplace, bargaining unit, and sector.
+You also deal with management on behalf of the union.
+As Chief Steward, you fulfill the duties of a Steward, but also work with other Stewards in your zone to do the following:

 Click here for a link to the Saskatchewan Human Rights Commission